carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 When the information is returned with success, a list of equipment will be available with the CAN variable informations present according to the availability on that specific equipment.

-You will get a list of 100 equipment.
+You will get a list limited of 100 equipment.
 If you want more than 100 or to do paging you will have to use the extra parameters.

 Refer to the [CAN Variables](#can-variables) section to see the possible returned values.